 LOCAL STUDENTS - The main difference between a "Local" and "Distance" student is where the student perform their clinical requirements.
 For this reason we define "Local" students as those students that reside within the Local IUD clinical area (up to 90 miles from the IUD facility).
 Alabama sites are in Foley, Atmore, Bay Minette, Fairhope, and Mobile, Alabama.
 Mississippi (local) area sites are located in Biloxi, Gulfport, and Lucedale, Mississippi.
 If a student resides within that geographical area they will be required to rotate through the preapproved sites within that area for the duration of the program.
-A typical clinical rotation is scheduled for a 12 week duration, Tuesday thru Thursday each week.

-NOTE: Due to the geographic area of our "Local" sites, Local students may be required to drive up to 90 miles.
+A typical clinical rotation is scheduled for a 6-12 week duration (but may be shorter or longer), Tuesday thru Thursday each week.
+Students accepted into the program as "local students" acknowledge and agree that due to the geographic area of our "local" sites they may be required to drive up to 90 miles to attend clinical days for the program duration.
 Therefore reliable transportation is required.

-DISTANCE STUDENTS - For Distance students, at least one clinical site(s) must be approved by the school before the student is accepted into the program.
+by the school before the student is accepted into the program.
 Clinical sites must have an adequate volume and mix of studies and employ staff registered in appropriate disciplines.
 If a clinical site does not provide an adequate mix of studies, additional clinical site(s) may be required for the student to successfully complete program requirements.
 If the school does not already have approved clinical sites in the student's area of interest, the students may be required to make initial contact with Hospitals and/or clinics in their area to get contact information to provide to the clinical director.
 For more information about how to approach a prospective clinical site, contact Micah Gill at mgill@iudmed.com.
-Students are required to clock in and out on a clinical site computer.
+Students are required to clock in and out on a clinical site computer for attendance purposes.

 In certain areas IUD has pre-established distance clinical sites that may be available for use.
 In order to identify students in these locations, distance applicants must fill out the Clinical Site Preference Form and submit it with their application.
 This will assist in the process for securing a clinical site.
-For applicants outside of areas with pre-approved sites, once it has been determined there are no pre-approved clinical site in their area, it is up to the applicant to make initial contact with potential clinical site in those areas self-discipline.
+For applicants outside of areas with pre-approved sites, once it has been determined there are no pre-approved clinical site in their area, it is up to the applicant to make initial contact with potential clinical site in those areas

+The One Year General Sonography Program requires good time management skills and strong self-discipline.
 Our distance and local students are monitored closely and receive the same education.
 References from past and present students will be provided upon request.
 If you are interested in the distance option, please contact the school to start the approval process.